emuvi/ichain/README.md

 ### `program`

-Is the name of the program the value(s) will be coming and will be passed to.
+Is the name of the program the value(s) will be coming and also will be passed to.

 ### `:alias`

 Is the alias for the name of the program the methods will call.
-Default is program.
+Default is `program`.

 ### `*times`